Heath-Bennett/Responsive-Portfolio/README.md

 # Responsive-Portfolio
-This is a responsive portfolio page built using Bootstrap.
+This webpage was built using Symantec HTML and Bootstrap.
+The site contains a homepage, portfolio page, and contacts.
+Bootstrap was used in creating the nav bar and layout for homepage and portfolio page.